slebok/slebok/stories/prolog-fj-tapl/main.md

 Again, there are some observations to be made:

 1. Unlike for the syntax specification, multiple occurrences of the same metavariable in the same rule represent the same (meta)term. @Ralf%CHECKME: other word for metaterm?
-Note that "term" is ambiguous here, since it is used for expressions.
+Note that "term" is ambiguous here, since TAPL uses it for expressions.
-2. The metavariables denoted by *t* overline etc. are implicitly indexed with indices ranging from 1 to *n*; the use of the same index *i* not only means that metavariables are selected from the same position of the sequences, but also that both sequences are of same length.
+2. The metavariables denoted by *t* overline etc. are implicitly indexed with indices ranging from 1 to *n*; the use of the same index *i* means that metavariables are selected from the same position of the corresponding sequences.
+Note that this presupposes that the sequences are of the same length, which may, but need not be, guaranteed by the syntax rules of FJ (it is only guaranteed where to sequences are accepted as a list of pairs).
-3. The (order of the) rules implicitly specifies the evaluation order of subterms.
-For instance, for a term *t* = *t*_0.*m*(*t*_1, *t*_2), the evaluation order of the subterms *t*_0 though *t*_2 is from left to right.
+3. The rules and their order specify the evaluation order of subterms.
+For instance, for a term *t* = *t*_0.*m*(*t*_1, *t*_2), the evaluation order of the subterms *t*_0 through *t*_2 is from left to right.

 ## Translation of Evaluation Rules to Prolog